Acquisition of NBC Universal by Comcast: Impact on the video market

-Impact on competition, diversity and localism of media company
+Impact on competition, diversity, and localism of media company

-As far as media ownership, competition, diversity and localism are the three major topics.
-Once two or more media company amalgamated, such as the case of the merger of News Corp/DirecTV and Sirius-XM, many critics suggested that a merged company with too much power will harm the competition, diversity of the media marketplace and even the democracy of this country.
+The three major topics are media ownership, competition, diversity, and localism.
+Once two or more media companies amalgamated, such as in the case of the merger of News Corp/DirecTV and Sirius XM, many critics suggested that a merged company with too much power will harm the competition, diversity of the media marketplace and even the democracy of this country.
 Some of them directly called it "merger to monopoly".
-FCC Commissioner Copps once said, "It will create a single company with enormous influence over politics, art and culture across the nation and especially in the New York metropolitan area."
+FCC Commissioner Copps once said, "It will create a single company with enormous influence over politics, art, and culture across the nation and especially in the New York metropolitan area."
 Localism may also be affected by this merger.
-The new entity who acts as a gatekeeper could limit the local or independent voices to get to the slots on the media distribution system.
-Adam Thierer has conveyed this concern, "The new entity will have an incentive to prioritize NBC shows over other local and independent voices and programs, making it even harder to find alternatives on the cable dial."
+The new entity that acts as a gatekeeper could limit the local or independent voices to get to the slots on the media distribution system.
+Adam Thierer has conveyed this concern, "The new entity will have the incentive to prioritize NBC shows over other local and independent voices and programs, making it even harder to find alternatives on the cable dial."

 Benefits to shareholders and consumers

-One of the claims is "A combined Comcast-NBC Universal might have the unique ability to craft new business models that benefit consumers."
-With the development of new digital technologies to distribute videos, advertising revenues have not been generated in the new market.
-Therefore, these enterprise operators have to find out a new business model in order to make the revenues financially available.
-Facing the uncertain environment, the Comcast Senior Vice President for Corporate Development, Robert Pick still shows his determination.
+One of the claims is, "A combined Comcast-NBC Universal might have the unique ability to craft new business models that benefit consumers."
+With new digital technologies to distribute videos, advertising revenues have yet to be generated in the new market.
+Therefore, these enterprise operators must find a new business model to make the revenues financially available.
+Facing the uncertain environment, Comcast Senior Vice President for Corporate Development, Robert Pick, still shows his determination.
 He says, "the combination would ameliorate the negotiations friction that had made it difficult for Comcast, primarily a distribution and communications company, to convince content owners and programmers to work with us to create and deliver more content to consumers in a greater variety of ways."

 Impact on price of video markets

-Many observers predict that the price of distributing videos is going to fall dramatically in the near future because three distribution products of Comcast (Broadcast-TV-Internet) are all merging into the network.
-Wall Street Journal business columnist Holman Jenkins says, "Customers want the product for free.
+Many observers, such as journalist Adam Thierer, predict that the price of distributing videos were going to fall dramatically in the near future because three distribution products of Comcast (broadcasting, television, and internet) are all merging into the network.
+Wall Street Journal business columnist Holman Jenkins said that "customers want the product for free.
 Comcast's lifeblood, the $100-a-month cable bill and the $50-a-month broadband bill, increasingly look like duplicative expenses.
 And so on."
 In order to recover the lost revenue from content, Comcast-NBCUniversal may enhance their business on service of advertising, subscription etc.